 My Grandma’s Dinner Rolls Recipe is practically fool-proof.
 It is the perfect dinner roll recipe for all your holiday meals.

-I call these rolls Grandma’s Dinner Rolls Recipe because I follow my own Grandma’s handwritten recipe card to make them.
-I have a feeling it was a popular recipe in that era (the 1950’s), but to me the recipe is my Grandma’s.
-I don’t have a way to credit the recipe to anyone else.
+I call these Grandma’s Dinner Rolls Recipe because I follow my own Grandma’s handwritten recipe card to make them.
+In researching the ingredients, it seems like it was a popular recipe in the 1950’s.
+But to me this recipe belongs to my Grandma, so I am giving credit to her.

 This dinner roll recipe calls for the simplest of ingredients: flour, yeast, sugar, salt, milk, eggs and butter.
 Using butter is a change I made, as the original did call for shortening, but I am not in the habit of using shortening.
 I also had to look up how to scald milk and found it can be done easily in the microwave.
 The reason behind scalding milk in baking is that the whey protein in milk can weaken gluten, causing the dough not to rise properly.
 Scalding deactivates the protein. (source: The Kitchn)

 With the butter, egg and sugar in the dough I guess these rolls could be considered a type of brioche dough.
 They are absolutely delicious and I look forward to making them each holiday season starting at Thanksgiving.
-This recipe is perfect for a novice baker because the dough can be made in a stand mixer and it is very forgiving to shape into rolls.
-As long as they are allowed enough time to rise, they bake up perfect for me each time I’ve made them.
-My daughter has started helping me make them, and I think it’s cool to have her helping to make her great Grandma’s rolls.
+Attention novice bakers!
+This dough can be made in a stand mixer and it is very easy to shape into rolls.
+As long as they rise properly, they bake perfectly.
+My daughter has started helping me make them.
+I think it’s cool to have her helping make her great Grandma’s rolls.

 Tips for Grandma’s Dinner Rolls Recipe:

-- These rolls can be made up to one month ahead and frozen until ready to bake.
+- You can make these rolls ahead of time.
 I published a separate recipe explaining the process of making and freezing the rolls HERE.

 - I use a digital thermometer like this one to make sure the scalded milk is the correct temperature (105 – 110 degrees F) before adding it to the yeast.